Skip to content

 Article

-Over 2 Million Work Authorizations in Jeopardy Following Immigration Enforcement Announcements
+Over 2 Million Work Authorizations in Jeopardy Following Immigration Actions

-Find the PDF version of this article by clicking here.
+You can access the PDF version of this paper by clicking here.

 Immigrants have never been more critical to the U.S. economy.
 They represent 19% of the labor force and work in all industries and sectors.
 This economic relevance comes at a time when the Trump administration has announced policies to end some immigration programs and, consequently, work authorizations for various immigrants.
-In addition, other groups like Dreamers are waiting for the U.S. Supreme Court to rule on the legality of the Deferred Action for Childhood Arrivals (DACA) program, which allows them to reside and work legally in the country.
+In addition, other groups like Dreamers remain in limbo while the courts rule on the legality of the Deferred Action for Childhood Arrivals (DACA) program, which allows them to reside and work legally in the country.

 From an economic perspective, it is important to know how many immigrants could lose their work authorization before the end of the year and how that would affect the U.S. economy.
 We estimate that the number could surpass 2 million.
 This fact sheet will provide a quick overview of the different groups facing either an imminent or potential revocation of their respective work authorizations.

-Cuba, Haiti, Nicaragua, and Veezuela (CHNV) Parole Program
+Cuba, Haiti, Nicaragua, and Venezuela (CHNV) Parole Program

 Temporary Protected Status (TPS)